 What is water retention?

-Water retention, or edema in medical jargon, refers to a significant accumulation of water in the tissues of lthe body.
+Water retention, or edema in medical jargon, refers to a significant accumulation of water in body tissue.
 It most often affects the lower limbs (legs, ankles, feet).
 It can also affectother parts of the body (face, stomach, fingers, wrists, etc.), as well as organs such as the lungs.

-As you're no doubt aware, our bodies are approximately 65% water.
+As you're no doubt aware, our bodies are made up of around 65% water.
 When it functions normally, it eliminates excess fluids through urine, perspiration and respiration.
 However, our body can store more water than it expels, causing blood vessels to dilate.
 This phenomenon contributes to the transfer of water from these vessels to the tissues.

 Why does water retention occur during pregnancy?